-Three area civic associations call for action on the proposed Glenwood Ridge Apartments.
+Three area civic associations points of contact on the proposed Glenwood Ridge Apartments.

 From Martha Looney: